All Articles

 Install The Upgrade

 A message will appear informing you of the availability of the new release.
-Click Yes, Upgrade Now or Upgrade… depending on the window that you have and follow the on-screen instructions.
+Click Yes, Upgrade Now or Upgrade depending on the window that you have, then follow the on-screen instructions.

 Upgrade Message